 - Less is more when it comes to rolling ink onto the printing plate.
 Remind students to apply a thin, but even coat of ink over the surface.

 - Be sure to discuss with students how Kandinsky used color to define shapes and then encourage them to apply color where they want to draw attention.

 - Help to brainstorm as many geometric shapes as possible before students search for recycled materials.

 More Printmaking Art Lesson Plans and Ideas

-Students can use a Speedball Gel Printing Plate and Speedball Soft Rubber Brayer works together with Akua Intaglio Inks to create their Kandinsky Recycled art project.
+The Speedball Gel Printing Plate and Speedball Soft Rubber Brayer work together with Akua Intaglio Inks to create the vibrant Kandinsky Recycled art project.
 For more ideas of ways to include printmaking this year, be sure to check out these other art lesson plans.

 We love student art!
 Give your star students an opportunity to shine by submitting their artwork to be considered for the next Sax catalog cover.
 Original artwork from students of all grade levels is eligible and the online submission process is simple.